 - 1 – 1 1/2 tsp pure vanilla extract

 - 3 1/2 – 4 cups natural brown rice crisp cereal

-Line an 8×8-in (20×20-cm) pan with parchment paper.
-In a large saucepan on low-medium heat, combine coconut butter or macadamia butter, syrup, sugar, salt, and vanilla.
-Stir continually as mixture heats until agar powder is fully dissolved (reduce heat if mixture starts bubbling).
+- Line an 8×8-in (20×20-cm) pan with parchment paper.
+In a large saucepan on low-medium heat, combine coconut butter or macadamia butter, syrup, sugar, (agar if using macadamia nut butter), salt, and vanilla.
+Stir continually as mixture heats is fully dissolved (reduce heat if mixture starts bubbling).
 Remove from heat and stir in cereal, making sure to fully incorporate with nut butter mixture.
 Transfer mixture to pan and press in evenly (use an edge of parchment paper to press without sticking).
 Refrigerate to cool completely, then cut into squares.
 Makes 16 squares.

 - Macadamia Note: If you don’t need these nut-free, use macadamia nut butter or raw cashew butter.
 If using nut butter, it’s helpful to add 1/4 tsp agar powder with the mixture before adding the cereal.